 There are plenty of things to do in St Andrews whether you’re visiting for just one day or a week.
-Relax with a pot of tea and a scone in one of the many cafes that Wills would take Kate to, explore the ruins of St Andrews Castle and the cathedral, or play a round at one of the many world-renowned golf courses.
+Relax with a pot of tea and a scone in one of the many cafes that Prince William would take Kate to, explore the ruins of St Andrews Cathedral, or play a round at one of the many world-renowned golf courses.

 St Andrews is a short drive from Scotland’s capital city, Edinburgh, but you’ll need more than one day to tick off all of these activities!